What To Do When Trailer Sway Starts

 No matter how much trailer towing experience you may have, any driver can experience loss of control over their trailer without warning.
 And if you have ever experienced that scary moment when trailer sway begins, you know it’s important to react quickly, calmly and appropriately.
 Trailer sway is a common cause of accidents involving trailers.
 Here are the steps for what to do when trailer sway starts.

-1. Immediately let off the gas pedal and avoid stepping on the brake pedal!
-Your natural instincts may make you want to step on the brakes right away, but braking suddenly can make the sway worse and cause you to lose control.
-You should remove your foot from the accelerator, so your speed reduces gradually.
+- Immediately let off the gas pedal and avoid stepping on the brake pedal!
+Your instincts may make you want to step on the brakes immediately, but braking suddenly can make the sway worse and cause you to lose control.
+You should remove your foot from the accelerator so your speed reduces gradually.

-2. Keep the steering wheel straight.
-Attempting to fight the sway by turning the wheel will only make it worse and accentuate the problem.
+- Keep the steering wheel straight.
+Attempting to fight the sway by turning the wheel will only worsen it and accentuate the problem.

-4. If you have trailer brakes, you can manually apply them very gently once the speed has decreased.
+- If you have trailer brakes, you can manually apply them gently once the speed decreases.

-5. In some cases, a slight increase in speed can put forward pressure on the trailer tongue and straighten it a bit.
-Do NOT increase your speed if you are going downhill.
+- In some cases, a slight increase in speed can put forward pressure on the trailer tongue and straighten it a bit.
+Do NOT increase speed if you are going downhill.

-6. Once you have regained control, pull over to a safe area and check your cargo to see if it shifted or needs to be moved around, so more weight is at the front of the trailer.
-About 60% of the trailer weight should be at the front of the trailer.
-Check your ties or straps to make sure they are secure, so items don’t possibly shift again.
+- Once you have regained control, pull over to a safe area and check your cargo to see if it shifted or needs to be moved around, so more weight is at the front of the trailer.
+About 60% of the trailer weight should be at the front.
+Check your ties or straps to ensure they are secure so items don’t possibly shift again.

-7. Once you’re back on the road, maintain a slower speed while driving.
-Stay about 10 mph under the speed at which you noticed the trailer sway starting.
+- Once you’re back on the road, maintain a slower speed while driving.
+Stay about 10 mph under the rate at which you noticed the trailer sway starting.

-9. Consider upgrading your brake control system and install a weight distribution hitch.
+- Consider upgrading your brake control system and installing a weight distribution hitch.

 What Causes Trailer Sway?

 There are a variety of things that can cause trailer sway to start.
-Some of the common trailer towing mistakes are avoidable, while others may not be.
+Some common trailer towing mistakes are avoidable, while others may not.
 Having a clear idea of what could be causing your trailer to sway may help you be better prepared if it happens.

 Wind Gusts

-Wind is the most common cause of trailer sway.
-When there is a strong force pushing your trailer from one side or the other, it can cause it to sway from side to side.
-This is usually the result of strong gusts of wind or passing a high-profile vehicle such as an 18 wheeler who is traveling at high speeds.
-Wind can be unpredictable, but if you know you are traveling through an area that is windy, plan on giving yourself some extra time to get to your destination so you can drive a bit slower.
+The wind is the most common cause of trailer sway.
+A strong force pushing your trailer from one side or the other can cause it to sway from side to side.
+This is usually the result of strong gusts of wind or passing a high-profile vehicle, such as an 18-wheeler who is traveling at high speeds.
+Wind can be unpredictable, but if you know you are traveling through a windy area, plan on giving yourself some extra time to get to your destination so you can drive a bit slower.

 Poor Driving Conditions

-Aside from wind, there are other driving conditions that can cause your trailer to sway.
-If you are driving on uneven road surfaces, such as in a construction zone or in a rural area, your trailer may begin to fishtail.
-Inclement weather such as rain, ice, and snow could also have a negative impact on the driving conditions and cause trailer sway.
+Aside from the wind, other driving conditions can cause your trailer to sway.
+If you are driving on uneven road surfaces, such as in a construction zone or a rural area, your trailer may begin to fishtail.
+Inclement weather, such as rain, ice, and snow, could also have a negative impact on the driving conditions and cause trailer sway.

 Excessive Speed